 Without question, #4 is where most travelers get maximum value from their miles.

 Above, you saw how to search and book a basic round trip Aeroplan award flight.
 Aeroplan’s search tool lets you build an award itinerary with 1 stopover or 1 open jaw.
-However, for more complex routings that include 2 stopovers or 1 stopover and 1 open jaw, you’ll need to call Aeroplan to book.

 Use tools like the airport Wikipedia pages to see which airlines fly to and from your home airport and destination(s) in order to build your itinerary.